madSimonJ/madsimonj.github.io/blog/2019113/hackingcsharp_arrayadjust.md

 			<p>I don't like this approach for several reasons.  </p>

-			<p>Firstly, because we've had to crack open the IEnumerable early - potentially before we've finished all the other operations we need to apply to it - and we're returning a new Enumerable based on a modified version of the data from the original.
+			<p>Firstly, because we've had to crack open the Enumerable early - potentially before we've finished all the other operations we need to apply to it - and we're returning a new Enumerable based on a modified version of the data from the original.
 That's work the application would be better of delaying as late as possible, in case other changes negate the need for this operation, or in other cases there might be an expensive operation required to gather the data which we'd rather save until later.
 It's not just me that wants to be lazy when coding, even the application itself ought to be able to work however it wants to!</p>

 			<p>It's also repetetive.
 If you've got 20 alterations to make, then we're going to enumerate the array 20 times, once for each alteration - even though we only change a single item of data each time.</p>